rhine3/audiomoth-guide/guide.md

 It is important to test recording quality of your microphones before and after each deployment.
 Why?:

+1. AudioMoths are fragile and can fail to record, or have poorer recording quality, when exposed to harsh conditions (e.g. water damage).

-1. Microphones tend to degrade in quality over time, especially those subjected to the harsh conditions of bioacoustic recording.
+2. Microphones tend to degrade in quality over time, especially those subjected to the harsh conditions of bioacoustic recording.
 These changes can be obvious, such as the mic failing to record or producing static.
 They can also be more subtle, such as a reduction in sensitivity that makes sounds softer.

-2. Firmware versions can also affect sound quality: for instance, in firmware v 1.2.0, a bug caused all of our recordings to have a maximum sound amplitude 25% of what it should have been.
+3. Firmware versions can also affect sound quality: for instance, in firmware v 1.2.0, a bug caused all of our recordings to have a maximum sound amplitude 25% of what it should have been.

-3. The enclosure and placement of your AudioMoth use can drastically alter the sound recorded.
+4. The enclosure and placement of your AudioMoth use can drastically alter the sound recorded.
 For example, enclosures can reduce sound in certain frequency bands arriving at the microphones, and trees can reduce sound from certain directions or produce artefacts in ultrasonic recordings.
 Before deploying your recorders, it is recommended to test how your enclosure and field setup affect sound quality compared to an AudioMoth in ideal conditions (not enclosed and not acoustically impacted by its deployment point.
 Another alternative is to [use an external microphone (instructions here)](https://github.com/OpenAcousticDevices/Application-Notes/blob/master/Using_AudioMoth_with_External_Electret_Condenser_Microphones.pdf), which is possible with newer versions of the AudioMoth hardware (1.2.0 and above).

 For information on how to test your AudioMoths, see examples by Sam Lapp in his [AudioMoth Performance Testing report](https://github.com/kitzeslab/audiomoth-performance).
 Make sure to assess not only the overall decibel level of your recordings, but also whether sensitivity differs over differing frequencies, e.g. by using pink noise playback.

 # Enclosures